Overview

 • Privacy policies do indicate a version or effective date.

-• Privacy policies indicate a change log or past policy version is available.
+• Privacy policies indicate a changelog or past policy version is available.

 1.2: Policy Notice